 3. The College has permitted the use of students as employees in many administrative offices; therefore increasing the demand for access to Administrative data systems.
 In order to permit efficient access and to prevent security breaches, such as an employee using their logon for students, the following procedures are authorized as an Exception to this policy:

-Department Directors (not delegated) can request an exception of policy from the Vice President for Information Technology using attached web memo for each named student employee.
-The web memo will be emailed directly to VP, Information Technology.
-This email will automatically generate a Helpdesk request.
+Department Directors (not delegated) can request an exception of policy from the Vice President for Information Technology by submitting an IT Helpdesk request for each named student employee.

 Exception will only be for the period of time that the student actually works in the department's office, and cannot exceed the end of academic term.
 All access will be promptly deleted at end of term.

 Exception cannot be transferred to another office if the student transfers.
 Exception cannot cover more than one office; a second request must be submitted if student works in two or more administrative offices.

 Summer employment and winter break by Gettysburg College students is assumed to be a new academic term for this policy.

 Note: Students of other colleges, schools or temporary employs working for the summer will be treated as casual employees, not covered under this policy.

 Students will sign a Confidentiality Statement prior to access and original copy will stay in Human Resource office, Penn Hall.

 Department Functional Analyst (cannot delegate) will be responsible for granting student access to the local workstation and removing access at the end of term or period of employment.
 Instructions for adding student(s) to the local administrator account on each workstation will be provided by Infrastructure Computing/IT.